Who is responsible for your data?

 When determining liability for the Business Rates we can request information, including your name and address, (contact phone number and/or email if you choose to provide this), the address of the property subject to the Business Rates, owner and/or tenant details.
-We may also request information relevant to the award of Rate reliefs, such as if the property is occupied or unoccupied, undergoing renovation, or used by a Charity.
-We may also request details of other commercial premises and awards of relief to determine entitlement to help with the Rates.
-If you choose to pay by Direct Debit, we will request your bank details.
-This information will be used to calculate the Business Rates amount for the address and, if applicable, we will use the bank information to collect payments.
+We may also request information relevant to the award of rate reliefs, such as if the property is occupied or unoccupied or used for charitable purposes.
+We may also request details of other commercial premises and awards of relief received elsewhere to determine entitlement to a reduction.
+If you choose to pay by Direct Debit, we will request and retain your bank details.
+This information will be used to calculate the Business Rates amount for the address and, if applicable, we will use the bank details to collect payments.
 If you do not provide this information or provide false information you may be charged the wrong amount and may be subject to an offence.

 Why do we need this?

 We are allowed to ask for your information as the Council has a statutory duty to administer and collect National Non Domestic Rate (commonly known as “Business Rates”) which is a task carried out in the public interest.
 We use the information to assess and collect Business Rates and to keep the records that we are required to keep by law.
 If we believe that information that you have given us is inaccurate, we will use the information to consider whether to take formal action such as prosecution or civil recovery.
 The requirement to raise Business Rates is contained within the Local Government Finance Act 1988.